Vincent Dorel

-Vincent Dorel (born 21 March 1992) is a French professional footballer who plays as a goalkeeper.
+Vincent Dorel (born 21 March 1992) is a French former professional footballer who played as a goalkeeper.

 Career

 Dorel began his career with Stade Rennais in 2002.

 He went through all categories from youth academy to First Team.
 Following ten years at Stade Rennais, Dorel was released by the club in summer 2012.

 After leaving Stade Rennais he signed at Les Herbiers in July 2012.

 In summer 2013 Dorel signed a one-year contract at GSI Pontivy as a first choice.
 Dorel made his club debut on 17 August 2013 against Villenave.
 Gsi Pontivy won the match 3–0 win giving the goalkeeper his first clean sheet with the club.
 He was named in the Team of year decided by all managers of the league.
 He earned Best goalkeeper of the league award this season.

 Dorel signed at Le Poiré-sur-Vie in National (the third level of French football).
 Dorel started his first National game against Epinal on 8 August 2014, keeping a clean sheet in a 2–0 away victory.
-In despite of 12th Position on the table Le Poiré-sur-Vie were relegated to the equivalent of the English National League because of financial sanctions.
+Despite their 12th Position on the table Le Poiré-sur-Vie were relegated to the equivalent of the English National League because of financial sanctions.

 He joined English League Two club Plymouth Argyle in March 2016.

 He made his professional debut on 7 May 2016 in a 5–0 win over Hartlepool United.

 On 10 May 2017, Dorel was one of nine players released by Plymouth Argyle following the end of the 2016–17 season.